Key

 dispersion modes.

-All Cilas systems can be configured for wet dispersion, dry
+All Cilas systems can be configured for liquid dispersion (Ecosizer,

 Companies